albert-jin/Hybrid-Thinking/readme.md

     --hf_token "<replace it>"
 ```

-When running coding benchmarks (HumanEval, MBPP, and LiveCodeBench), start by executing without the `--reeval` flag.
+When running **coding benchmarks (HumanEval, MBPP, and LiveCodeBench)**, start by executing without the `--reeval` flag.
 Then, run it again with the `--reeval` flag for evaluation.
 This is due to a multi-process bug.

 ## 🔍 Hyperparameter Search

 To achieve optimal results, tune the following hyperparameters:

 - `max_topk`: {5, 10, 15, 20}
-- `min_p`: {0.005, 0.01, 0.02}
+- `min_p`: {0.0, 0.005, 0.01, 0.02}
-- `early_stopping_entropy_threshold`: {0.01, 0.05, 0.1, 0.3}
+- `early_stopping_entropy_threshold`: {0.0, 0.01, 0.05, 0.1, 0.3}
 - `early_stopping_length_threshold`: {128, 256, 512, 1024}

 > **Note:**
+>
 > - Results may vary across different devices even with the same hyperparameters, due to differences in computation precision.
+We use H100 for all experiments.
 > - You can change the model (`model_name`) and dataset (`dataset`) to experiment with other configurations.

 ## 📜 Citation